 Archaeologists typically get their first hands-on research experience through a field school.
 Field schools, therefore, are crucibles for our profession.
 Not all field school students eventually become professional archaeologists, but all who participate have formative experiences.
-Students discover more about themselves as they work with intense focus in a group supported by basic living conditions.
+Students discover more about themselves as they work with intense focus in unfamiliar territory and in basic living conditions.
 Working with others in a new place, particularly among people that are culturally different from those at home, creates lifelong memories.

-Yet, not all field schools are created equal.
+All field schools are not created equal.
 Some are closer to modern times.
 More easily accessible and well connected.
 Others are so remote that only the barest vestiges of life in the industrialized world remain.
 Such field schools are thrilling, full of discoveries of both the archaeological record and of self – but they are not for everyone.
 For those ready to push the envelope, remote field schools are experiences that shape character and future, providing adventures that can rarely be repeated in regular life.
 In 2017, the IFR offers two such programs, each pushing the envelope in a different and unique direction.

 Our South Africa- Spitzkloof field school explores early human adaptation to the environment in the rugged and remote areas of the Richtersveld region of Namaqualand.
 For the duration of the program, students live in tents in front of the Spitzkloof rock shelter and cook on mud stoves built the first day.
 The nearest town is a five-hour drive away, and a water tank is brought to the site only once a week.
 In this remote, dry place, students get a true feel for the life experience of the rock shelter ancient inhabitants and the world and work they left behind.